GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 The data link layer adds a header of the frame to define the sender and receiver of the frame.
 Most of the time, it also called as Media Access Control(MAC) address.

 3. Flow Control:
-If the data absorb by the receiver is less than the rate produced by the sender, the data link layer introduce a flow control mechamsm to prevent overloading the ...
+If the data absorb by the receiver is less than the rate produced by the sender, the data link layer introduce a flow control mechanism to prevent overloading the ...

 4. Error Control:
 The data link layer adds mechanisms to defect and retransmit damaged or lost frames.
 Error control is achieved through a traiver added to the end of the frame.

 5. Access Control:
-When two  or more devices are connected to the same link data link layer pritdcts are necessary to determine which device has control over the link at any given time.
+When two  or more devices are connected to the same link.
+Data link layer predicts are necessary to determine which device has control over the link at any given time.

 <h1 style="color:grey">Network Layer</h1>

->The network layer is responible for the delivery of packets from the original source to the final destination, possibly accross multiple networks.
+>The network layer is responsible for the delivery of packets from the original source to the final destination, possibly across multiple networks.

-Packet do not change during the end to end transfer, which means the packet may pass through several router and change the frame covering it for serveral times.
+Packet do not change during the end to end transfer, which means the packet may pass through several router and change the frame covering it for several times.

 The major duty of the network layer: